rhyshalsey/coin-tracker/README.md

 This is a small application that allows you to search for Cryptocurrencies and view their price data.

+The app is deployed on Vercel and can be viewed at the following url: https://coin-tracker-tau.vercel.app/

 ## Running the application

 In otder to start the app, you can use: